zejsneto/Arduino-Projects/README.md

 ⚠️Some parts may be written in Portuguese-BR, please use google translator if you need.

 # Projetos-com-Arduino
-💻Projetos feito com Arduino e linguagem C++.
+💻Projetos feitos com Arduino e linguagem C++.